parsnip-ai/parsnip-site/index.md

   block: feature-1
   media_alignment: Right
   headline: Parsnip guides you through recipes by cooking<strong> technique.</strong>
   content: Learn what it means to dice, saute, or simmer, step by step.
-Technique-based
+Learning techniques
-    learning is more effective and will give you freedom from recipes.
+    is fun and will give you freedom to improvise.
   media:
     image: "/uploads/2020/07/23/little-girl-cooking.jpg"
     alt_text: Customize Blocks